dnielsen/campsite/README.md

 If first time:
 1. Clone the repo: `git clone https://github.com/dnielsen/campsite/` (if you haven't installed Go using `brew`, you might need to clone it into `~/go/src`).
 2. Go to the cloned directory: `cd campsite`.
-4. Run the script that's gonna run the database using Docker: `./scripts/dev dbstart` (it might take about 15 seconds to run fully).
+3. If you had previously started the database, stop it: `./scripts/dev dbstop`.
+4. Start the database: `./scripts/dev dbstart`.
 5. Go to the event service directory: `cd packages/event-service`
 6. Run the event service: `go run cmd/main.go`
 7. Open another terminal tab/window and go to session service directory: `cd packages/session-service`.